| In May 1837, Grandison

 |

-Denton and Davis had worked with
+Denton and Marvel C. Davis had worked with

 Joseph, Sidney, and Oliver Cowdery in the Kirtland printing office.
 Denton